Renkyu/random_spawn_point/README.md

 # random_spawn_point
- Just a light mod that gives everyone a random spawnpoint so everyone isn't crowded at one global spawn.
+I made a simple mod since I couldn't find one that did this without one issue or another or simply for other versions of Neoforge and other modloaders.
+Gives everyone a random spawn point once.
+Can be reset using /rsreset <playername>
+I have only tested this on Neoforge 1.21.1